-Campus Safety and Security operates 24 hours a day, 7 days a week, 52 weeks a year.Campus Safety and Security can be reached any time of the day or night by dialing extension 7777 with on-campus phones by dialing 864.977.7777 from non-campus phones.
-In the event of an emergency, call 911.
+North Greenville University Campus Safety and Security operates 24 hours a day, seven days a week, 52 weeks a year.
+Campus Safety and Security can be reached through the LiveSafe App or any time of the day or night by dialing 864.977.7777.
+In the event of an emergency, dial 911.